open-telemetry/opentelemetry-dotnet/docs/trace/advanced/tail-based-sampling-span-level/README.md

 2. Partial traces: Since this sampling is at a span level, the generated trace will be partial.
-For example, if another part of the call tree is successful, those spans may not be sampled in leading to a partial trace.
+For example, if another part of the call tree is successful, those spans may not be exported leading to an incomplete trace.

 3. If multiple exporters are used, this decision will impact all of them:
 [Issue 3861](https://github.com/open-telemetry/opentelemetry-dotnet/issues/3861).